 What to do if notes have not been posted, or are hard to understand?

-- If after 48 hours, notes are not available, please reach out to firstname.lastname@example.org.
+If after 48 hours, notes are not available, contact firstname.lastname@example.org to see if other notes are available.

-- If after one month, notes are not available, please reach out to your Accessibility Advisor to discover alternative accommodations over note-taking services.
+If after one month, notes are not available, please reach out to your Accessibility Advisor to discover alternative accommodations.

 - If notes are inconsistent, provide feedback to email@example.com.

-- Help volunteers make effective notes: Provide feedback to volunteer note-takers on how the students used their notes or how the notes can be made more accessible
+- Help volunteers write effective notes: Provide feedback to volunteer note-takers on how the students used their notes or how the notes can be made more accessible.

 About the role